billynewport/datasurface/docs/yellow_dp/README.md

 ## How to start up DataSurface with the YellowDataPlatform

-We are also testing on a Dell Ubuntu 24 with kubernetes installed.
+We are testing on an Ubuntu environmentwith kubernetes 1.3.3 installed.
 The easiest way to get this running is the follow the instructions in the HOWTO: Setup YellowDataPlatform Kubernetes Environment.

+It also runs on an AWK environment.
+Bringup is documented in [the AWS bring up document](HOWTO_AWS_SetupYellow.md)

-We currently ask the agentic AI in cursor to follow the instructions in the HOWTO and it takes maybe 5 minutes to get a working environment on a Mac.
+We currently ask the agentic AI in cursor to follow the instructions in the HOWTO and it takes maybe 5 minutes to get a working environment.
 We are specifically designing HOWTOs that are easy for the AI to follow.

 [HOWTO: Setup YellowDataPlatform Kubernetes Environment](HOWTO_Setup_YellowDataPlatform_Environment.md)